'Last Jedi' director Rian Johnson to oversee new 'Star Wars' trilogy

 “The Last Jedi,” which follows on from 2015’s hit film “The Force Awakens” and is expected to focus on Luke Skywalker (Mark Hamill), will be in theaters on Dec.
 15.

-The final installment in the current trilogy, “Star Wars: Episode IX,” will be written and directed by J.J.
-Abrams and scheduled for release in December 2019.

-Disney is also making three standalone “Star Wars” films outside of the Skywalker saga, including last year’s “Rogue One” and next year’s “Solo: A Star Wars Story,” following the origins of the charming roguish smuggler Han Solo, made famous by Harrison Ford in the film franchise.
+Disney is also making three standalone “Star Wars” films outside of the Skywalker saga, including last year’s “Rogue One” and next year’s “Solo: A Star Wars Story,” following the origins of the charming roguish smuggler Han Solo, made famous by Harrison Ford in the film.